Matte, Satin or Gloss: Which Paint Finish Is Best for You?

-You've finally decided to tackle that interior wall paint job you've been putting off.
-You head to the hardware store and are immediately overwhelmed by the options - eggshell or satin, semi-gloss or high gloss?
+You’ve finally decided to tackle that interior wall paint job you’ve been putting off.
+You head to the hardware store and are immediately overwhelmed by the options—eggshell or satin, semi-gloss or high gloss?
 The sheen, or paint finish, makes a big difference in the final look and durability of your walls.
-Don't stress, we're here to help you figure out which is the best paint finish for your needs.
+Don’t stress—we’re here to help you choose the best paint finish for your space.

 What Are Matte, Satin, and Gloss Paint Finishes?